 Ingredients

-- Whole milk: Preferably cow’s milk, but any fresh milk will work fine.
+- Milk: I recommend using whole milk, but any fresh milk will work fine but not as rich.

 - Salt (optional): Regular table salt to taste.